 Brittney Slayes is the female lead singer of the Canadian power metal band Unleash the Archers.
-Her powerful voice is the perfect match for the band’s epic, anthemic sound.
+Her powerful voice perfectly matches the band’s epic, anthemic sound.
 Brittney has been with Unleash the Archers since its inception in 2007, and the band has released five studio albums.
-Her powerful voice is the perfect match for the band’s epic, anthemic sound.
+Her powerful voice perfectly matches the band’s epic, anthemic sound.

 Otep Shamaya is the female lead singer of the American nu-metal band Otep.
 She is a powerful vocalist with a unique style that blends growling and clean vocals.
 The band has released eight studio albums, and Otep herself is an accomplished poet and painter.

 12. Liv Kristine (Leaves’ Eyes, Theatre of Tragedy)